kamialie/education/docker/README.md

 # Docker?

 Docker containers are very much like virtual machines, but the main difference is that docker only isolates applications, meaning all of the containers on the server run on the same server's operation system.
 That, in result, requires fewer resource that virtual machines (low-level operating system tasks).
 In an example of virtual machine application scaling these tasks would be duplicated.
 On macOS and Windows Docker requires Linux virtual machine to run containers, since docker directly communicates with Linux kernel.

+Docker images are templates that are used to create containers.
+One image can be build on top of another.
+Repository images can be tagged to specify a version (separete the name from a tag using a colon, e.g. alpine:3.4, default is latest).

 Installing docker on Linux:
 * prepare package manager and prerequisite packages: